 Figure out what the opponent’s strengths and weaknesses are.

 Know what the top players in the World are doing and copy their patterns.

 Based on the above findings, put together a game plan for patterns of play for the first 4 shots.
 Remember to focus on forcing errors.
 What strategy does my opponent dislike, finds uncomfortable, or takes away rhythm?
 It is easier to make the opponent play bad then to play great yourself.

-- Primary patterns: 7 to 8 out of 10.
+- Primary patterns: ~75% of the time.
 (Utilize to get up in the score.)

-- Secondary patterns: 2 to 3 out of 10.
+- Secondary patterns: ~25% of the time.
 (Utilize when the score doesn’t press the situation.)

 8 Ways to Force an Error